sdjing/CS-Final-Project-2/README.md

-Run main.py file for application.
+Run main.py file in Project 2 Folder for application.